DataDog/datadog-static-analyzer/README.md

  - [GitHub Action](https://github.com/DataDog/datadog-static-analyzer-github-action)
  - [CircleCI ORB](https://circleci.com/developer/orbs/orb/datadog/datadog-static-analyzer-circleci-orb)

-If you use it in your own CI/CD pipeline, you can integrate the tool directly.
+If you use it in your own CI/CD pipeline, you can integrate the tool directly: see the [Datadog documentation for more information](https://docs.datadoghq.com/continuous_integration/static_analysis/?tab=other).

 ## Download

-Download the latest release for your system and architecture from the [release page](releases/latest).
+Download the latest release for your system and architecture from the [release page](https://github.com/DataDog/datadog-static-analyzer/blob/main/releases/latest).

 To get the static analyzer via shell: